gardener/landscaper-service/docs/usage/Instances.md

 The `status.targetRef` field references the Target that has been created by the landscaper service controller for this Instance.
 The target contains the kubeconfig that has been copied from the selected ServiceTargetConfig [secret reference](ServiceTargetConfigs.md#secret-reference).

+##  Gardener Service Account Reference

+The `status.gardenerServiceAccountRef` field reference the Target that contains the Gardener service account which is used to access Shoot resources.

+## External Data Plane Cluster Reference

+The `status.externalDataPlaneClusterRef` field references the Target that contains the access to the external data plane when configured.

 ## Context Reference